R-K-1/credilytics/README.md

     * `NumberRealEstateLoansOrLines`: Number of mortgage and real estate loans including home equity lines of credit
     * `BorrowerId`: identifier generated during transformation

-5. `delinquencies`: delinquency information of each borrower
+5. `delinquencies`: dimension table storing delinquency information of each borrower
     * `SeriousDlqin2yrs`: Person experienced 90 days past due delinquency or worse
     * `NumberOfTime3059DaysPastDueNotWorse`: Number of times borrower has been 30-59 days past due but no worse in the last 2 years.
     * `NumberOfTimes90DaysLate`: Number of times borrower has been 90 days or more past due.